bufferapp/buffer-talks/slides/optimize-cluster-resource-allocation.md

-class: title
+class: segue

+# Load Testing Kubernetes
-# Optimize Cluster Resource Allocation
+## How To Optimize Your Cluster Resource Allocation in Production

 ---